 inference for multi-layered (hierarchical) models can often not be derived analytically; instead we calculate nu- merical approximations of the multi-dimensional integrals to obtain the posterior distributions of the parameters of interest.
 In technical terms, Markov Chain Monte Carlo (MCMC) based Bayesian inference methods sample from a posterior probability distribution after building a Markov chain.
 MCMC simulation replaces intractable analytical integration with empirical summaries of samples from the posterior distribution 47: Instead of analyzing the odds, we simulate throwing the dice repeatedly.
 But MCMC simulations can be slow to converge for large EMRs.

-Pushing the envelope of Bayesian inference for EMR-based pre- diction We will implement the Bayesian model in parallel in the ultra-fast probabilistic programming language software Stan developed by my co- mentor Dr. Gelman 48 and named after Stanislaw Ulam, who invented the Monte Carlo method with Metropolis 49.
-Stan’s Hamiltonian Monte Carlo algorithms 48 and clever statistical formulation or manipulation push the boundaries of computability 24.
-For example non-centered parameteriza- tion allows to sample in the standardized normal space, enhancing the effective sample size in Stan and will take full advantage of the faster con- vergence to overcome computational limitations of Bayesian hierarchical models also for very large EMR data sets 24.
-For example non-centered parameterization allows to sample in the standardized normal space and will take full advantage of the faster convergence and higher effective sample size of Stan and overcome computational limitations of Bayesian hierarchical models for Big Data 24.
+Pushing the envelope of Bayesian inference for EMR-based pre- diction, we will implement the Bayesian model in parallel in the ultra-fast probabilistic programming language software Stan developed by my co- mentor Dr. Gelman 48.
+Stan’s Hamiltonian Monte Carlo algorithms 48 and clever statistical formulation push the boundaries of computability 24.
+For example non-centered parameterization allows sampling in the standardized normal space, enhancing the effective sample size in Stan taking full advantage of the faster convergence to overcome computational limitations of Bayesian hierarchical models for very large EMR data sets 24.
 Stan is based on Hamiltonian Monte Carlo (HMC) 24, a Marcov chain Monte Carlo (MCMC) algorithm, which avoids the sensitivity to correlated parameters that plague many MCMC methods by introducing auxiliary momentum variables 50 as illustrated in Figure 5.
 HMC is dependent on tuning the reciprocal relationship of the crucial parameters step size and desired number of steps.
 If the lat-

 Figure 5: Hamiltonian MCMC uses momen-